B987352101_O1995.pdf

 It is from the Great

-guttered ont.
+the torch guttered ont.
 Then Aotearoa became a different

 World, eut off from other lands which were kept alive in